project-husky/husky/docs/Installation.md

 1. Right click on the project and select maven and Update Project.
 2. Next, add a new Maven build configuration.
 Again, right-click on the project folder and select Run as and Run Configurations
+3. Next, please click the button to create new maven build configuration
-3. In the next window you should set your Base directory by clicking the Workspace button.
+4. In the next window you should set your Base directory by clicking the Workspace button.
-4. In the next window, select the desired directory and click OK.
+5. In the next window, select the desired directory and click OK.
-5. Make sure that the goals field contains the text clean install.
+6. Make sure that the goals field contains the text clean install.
 Click Apply and afterward Run.